-The city of Baraboo, the largest city, in and the county seat of, Sauk County, is located 40 miles northwest of Madison in an area of south central Wisconsin well known for its natural beauty.
-Baraboo is home to approximately 12,000 people and is situated along the Baraboo River between the north and south areas of the Baraboo Range
+The city of Baraboo, which is both the largest city and the county seat of Sauk County, is situated in the scenic south-central region of Wisconsin, well known for its natural splendor.
+Located 40 miles northwest of Madison, Baraboo is home to approximately 12,000 residents and is nestled between the captivating Baraboo Range, with the Baraboo River flowing through its heart.

 Recreation and Culture